 Improving human health

-A survey conducted by Nature has determined that over three million people have died prematurely as a result of air pollution.
+A scientific article published in the review Nature has determined that over three million people have died prematurely as a result of air pollution.
 This is due to the inhalation of irritant gases which can cause problems with airways, and worsen any pre-existing lung or heart conditions.

 So how do urban green areas improve our health?
 Plants absorb gaseous pollutants that are already in the air - most of which contribute to air pollution.
 By absorbing the harmful gases, plants are then able to release oxygen into the atmosphere.
 Producing oxygen helps to combat the harmful effects of air pollution.
 By having green spaces in urbanised areas, plants and greenery are providing us with higher-quality air.